hydrusnetwork/hydrus/docs/database_migration.md

 And it will instead use the given path.
 If no database is found, it will similarly create a new empty one at that location.
 You can use any path that is valid in your system.

 !!! danger "Bad Locations"
-    **Do not run a SQLite database on a network location!** The database relies on clever hardware-level exclusive file locks, which network interfaces often fake.
-While the program may work, I cannot guarantee the database will stay non-corrupt.
+    **Do not install to a network location!** (i.e. on a different computer's hard drive) The SQLite database is sensitive to interruption and requires good file locking, which network interfaces often fake.
+There are [ways of splitting your client up](database_migration.md) so the database is on a local SSD but the files are on a network--this is fine--but you really should not put the database on a remote machine unless you know what you are doing and have a backup in case things go wrong.

-    **Do not run a SQLite database on a location with filesystem-level compression enabled!** In the best case (BTRFS), the database can suddenly get extremely slow when it hits a certain size; in the worst (NTFS), a &gt;50GB database will encounter I/O errors and receive sporadic corruption!
+    **Be careful installing to a location with filesystem-level compression or versioning enabled!** It may work ok to start, but when the SQLite database grows to large size, this can cause extreme access latency.
+I have been told that BTRFS works well these days, and they have been working specifically to improve SQLite performance, but keep it in mind if you are using anything else.
+Using NTFS compression mode on the database files is not a good idea.
+Compressing a hydrus database backup is fine, but the live db is sensitive.

 Rather than typing the path out in a terminal every time you want to launch your external database, create a new shortcut with the argument in.
 Something like this: